JWeesner/DjangoMetrics/README.md

 # DjangoMetrics

 This project is an open source demo of a middleware service in the Django web framework.
-It utilizes the open source Django project [bootcamp][0] as it's base.
+It utilizes the open source Django project [bootcamp][0] as its base.

 The [middleware][1] has three basic features: